-- Here is a Podcast I did with Michael Liberzon of x3training.com
+- Here is an earlier Podcast I did with Michael Liberzon of x3training.com

 What is DFA a1?